-A. There are instructions with the portfolio forms, and there are sample portfolios for you to view in the RBA office.
-The RBA coordinator is available to give advice and feedback.
+A. There are instructions with the portfolio forms, and there are sample portfolios for you to view in the R.B.A office.
+Contact Donna Miller at email@example.com for assistance.

 Q. Is there a limit on the amount of college-equivalent credit that can be earned?